doctea/usb_midi_clocker/README.md

   - workaround for the time being is to use hardware serial MIDI when notes+clock are needed
   - hmm, may have worked around this by sending looper notes before sending clocks, in a do_pre_clock() function...?
     - OK so yeah, problem seems to have been solved by sending the note on/offs in a separate loop before then sending all the clocks in a separate loop.
+- Beatstep sysex commands don't work, probably for the same reason?
+- MIDI looper uses a LOT (all?!) of RAM (~48k for 1 phrase -- 384*127)

 ### TODO/Future

+- Write up controls/instructions/etc
 - Come up with a cooler name
 - Update docs to reflect all features
 - ~~Enable switching between multiple projects~~ done